How To Be A Good Kisser: The Complete Guide

 Advertisement

 Once your make-out session is in full swing, add in some neck kisses.
-Kiss your partner’s neck softly for a few seconds — unless you’d like to leave a hickey, that is.
+Smooch your partner’s neck softly for a few seconds — unless you’d like to leave a hickey, that is.
 (Hickeys can be fun, but check with your partner to see if they'd like one, first.)

 Along with neck kisses, some people love ear kisses.
-Try lightly kissing your partner’s earlobe — if they’re into it, they’ll let you know.
+Try lightly kissing or even licking your partner’s earlobe.
 You can also try using your teeth.
 Some people love a light bite on their neck, ear, or lower lip.

 How to be good at making out